HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Required Versions

-The following software versions were used to test the playbooks that are described in later sections.
+The following software versions were used to implement the playbooks that are described in later sections.
 Other version may work but have not been tested.

 - Ansible 2.2 and 2.3.
 Please note that the playbooks will not work with Ansible 2.4 due to an open defect https://github.com/ansible/ansible/issues/32000.
 Do not use Ansible 2.4 until this defect is fixed.
 - Docker EE 17.06 (tested with UCP 2.2.3 and 2.2.4 and DTR 2.4.0)